-I train for service dogs for Autism and children on the spectrum, PTSD, Parkinsons, Anxiety, Mobility.
-In learning about your situation and needs, I find and train the right dog for you.
+I train for service dogs for Autism and children on the spectrum, PTSD, Parkinson’s, Anxiety, Mobility.
+In learning about your situation and needs, as well as your dog that you are bringing for training..

 My program is simple and works like this….

-I am happy to train your family pup if he or she is suitable for the job, or find and train a dog that I feel might be able to help with your situation.
+I am happy to train your family pup if he or she is suitable for the job.
 During training I test for aggression as well as the area’s needed for you.
 The dog is rehabbed and put into training.
-If at any time along the way I do not feel the dog has what it takes to do the job needed, then I need to let you know and we find a new candidate.
+If at any time along the way I do not feel the dog has what it takes to do the job needed, then I will let you know and we will discuss how to proceed.
 I will talk with you about hopeful candidates, but will only invite you to meet when I feel that the first step of rehab and training is done, in case the dog falls out of training….I don’t want any broken human hearts .
 Once the adoption has been made this binds the contract and we will continue with service dog training, taking the dog off the market for further adoption.
 I stay with you and your dog through the training of your pup but if at any time you wish to return your dog, no refunds will be given but a new dog can be found.

 This training after the adoption has been made gives the extra training needed to help with specific issues for the new handler.
 The dog will now begin specialized training for his new owner and new life.
 During this time period the new owner will also visit to start their one on one training.
 By the time the two weeks is up, both dog and owner will feel like one and so the transition from my home to your home will be easier.